 Bring cash.
 And by “cash” I mean coins.
 You’ll need them to use the restroom and it can be a lot faster to pay with cash for your food/drinks.
 Of course, places will take cards, but have money on hand, too.

 Bring a backpack + extra bags.
 A backpack is super handy for storing your clothing layers, your mugs, and any other souvenirs you get.
 Have an extra reusable bag in there, too…just in case you buy a little more than anticipated.
+I love this anti-theft backpack for days at a Christmas market.

 Plan time to explore wherever you are.
 Each town, city, or castle is still worth checking out, so veer away from the hustle and bustle of the market and see what the rest of the place has in store for you!